Stories

 Overall, it was an honor and priviledge (cliched, I know) to help out with the book, with a great bunch of other guys.
 And thanks Slashdot ;) //Feeling obliged to use Karma Bonus

 You can't control how badly the average user will mess things up but perhaps you can control the skill level of the average user within a company.
 If employees are good then they'll know to not click on suspicious links, waste company time chatting, or open suspicious attachments.
-Also, I believe that if a company would rather censor mediocre employees than hire good ones then part of the problem actually rests with that company's management.
+Also, I believe that if a company would rather censor mediocre employees than hire good on

 99% of the malware infections that happened in the past four places that I worked in, were caused by management clicking on the wrong email or wrong link in Outlook or IE. They did lock down their Internet, turned off port forwarding, took away admin access, prevented the install of new programs (which screwed up Visual BASIC and MS-Access development, because they needed Admin access or else things don't work via certain controls), and other things.